resistance-protocol/litepaper/README.md

 The Resistance Protocol is designed to sell bonds at a simple static discount, e.g. 5%, as long as the current RSX price is above PF and below PC.
-That means no bonds are sold below PF and above PC, because at these levels the Resistance protocol enables floor and ceiling peg arbitrage.
-The vesting term for Resistance bonds may be about 7 days, during which RSX vests linearly.
+That means no bonds are sold below PF and above PC, because at these levels the Resistance Protocol enables floor and ceiling peg arbitrage.
+The vesting term for Resistance Protocol bonds may be about 7 days, during which RSX vests linearly.
 The limiting factor for a healthy supply and demand dynamic will be the bond capacity at a given RSX price.
 While the same discount applies regardless the RSX price, Resistance sells bonds at a determined volume per time unit.
 For instance 1k bond volume per minute would result in 1.44M available bond volume